For a more in depth summary of the science on masks, please visit www.MaskOffMN.org.

 When people wear masks or ‘face coverings’, some people feel nothing, while others experience chest pain, dizziness, headaches, trouble breathing, increased heart rate, and other problems.
+The timelines of guidance or mandates from government officials and health agencies makes no sense.

 Government trained OSHA mask experts Tammy Clark & Kristen Meghan tell us the truth in this great interview: https://thehighwire.com/videos/mask-whistleblowers-tell-all/